 It is not known whether this vaccine will harm an unborn baby.
 However, if you are at a high risk for infection with hepatitis B during pregnancy, your doctor should determine whether you need this vaccine.

 It may not be safe to breastfeed while using Engerix-B Pediatric.
 Ask your doctor about any risk.

 The vaccine is injected into a muscle.
 Your child will receive this injection in a doctor's office or other clinic setting.

-The hepatitis B pediatric vaccine is given in a series of shots beginning shortly after birth.
-The booster shots are sometimes given 1 month and 6 months after the first shot.
-If your child has a high risk of hepatitis B infection, he or she may be given a booster 2 months after the first shot and then 12 to 24 months later.
+The Engerix-B Pediatric is given in a series of shots beginning shortly after birth.
+The booster shots are sometimes given 1 to 2 months and 6 to 18 months after the first shot.
+If your child does not receive a birth dose, the vaccine series should begin as early as possible.

 Your child's individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by your local health department.

 Contact your doctor if you miss a booster dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

 Be sure your child receives all recommended doses of this vaccine.
 Your child may not be fully protected if he or she does not receive the full series.

 An overdose of this vaccine is unlikely to occur.

 What should I avoid before or after receiving this vaccine?